i-dream-of-ai/ipybox/docs/usage.md

 --8<-- "examples/01_basic_usage.py:usage"
 ```

-1. Create and start a container for code execution
+1. Create and start a code execution container
-2. Create and connect to an IPython kernel
+2. Create an IPython kernel in the container
 3. Execute Python code and await the result
-4. Output: `Hello, world!`
+4. Prints: `Output: Hello, world!`

-The default image used by `ExecutionContainer` is `gradion-ai/ipybox`.
-You can specify a custom image with the `tag` argument like in `ExecutionContainer(tag="my-box:v1")`, for example.
+The [`execute`][ipybox.executor.ExecutionClient.execute] method accepts an optional `timeout` argument (defaults to `120` seconds).
+On timeout, the execution is terminated by interrupting the kernel and a `TimeoutError` is raised.

 !!!
-Note
+Info

-    Instead of letting the `ExecutionContainer` context manager handle the lifecycle of the container, you can also [manually manage the container lifecycle](usage.md#manual-container-lifecycle-management).
+    Instead of using the [`ExecutionContainer`][ipybox.container.ExecutionContainer] context manager for lifecycle management, you can also manually [`run`][ipybox.container.ExecutionContainer.run] and [`kill`][ipybox.container.ExecutionContainer.kill] a container.

-## State management

-Code execution within the same `client` context is stateful i.e. you can reference variables from previous executions.
-Code executions in different client contexts are isolated from each other:

     ```python
+    --8<-- "examples/08_manual_lifecycle.py:run-container"

+    # do some work ...

+    --8<-- "examples/08_manual_lifecycle.py:kill-container"
+    ```

+    1. Create an `ExecutionContainer` instance.
+    2. Run the container (detached).
+    3. Kill the container.

+## Stateful code execution

+Code executions with the same [`ExecutionClient`][ipybox.executor.ExecutionClient] instance are stateful.
+Definitions and variables from previous executions can be used in later executions.
+Code executions with different `ExecutionClient` instances run in different kernels and do not share in-memory state.

+```python
 --8<-- "examples/02_state_management.py:usage"
 ```

-1. First client context
+1. First client instance
-2. Execute code that defines variable x
+2. Execute code that defines variable `x`
-3. Reference variable x defined in previous execution
+3. Use variable `x` defined in previous execution
-4. Second client context
+4. Second client instance
-5. Variable x is not defined in `client_2` context
+5. Variable `x` is not defined in `client_2`'s kernel

+!!! note

+    While kernels in the same container don't share in-memory state, they can still exchange data by reading and writing files to the shared container filesystem.
+    For full isolation of code executions, you need to run them in different containers.

-## Output streaming
+## Execution output streaming

-The `ExecutionClient` supports streaming output as it's generated during code execution:
+Instead of waiting for code execution to complete, output can also be streamed as it is generated:

 ```python
 --8<-- "examples/03_output_streaming.py:usage"
 ```

-1. Code that produces gradual output
+1. Code that produces gradual output every second
 2. Submit the code for execution
 3. Stream the output
 4. Prints one line per second: